dd9jn/rfc4880bis/crypto-refresh.md

 An implementation MUST accept chunk size octets with values from 0 to 16.
 An implementation MUST NOT create data with a chunk size octet value larger than 16 (4 MiB chunks).

-The chunk index formatted as big-endian value of the required size is used as initialization vector for each chunk.
+The nonce for AEAD mode is computed by exclusive-oring the right-most bits of the initialization vector with the chunk index as big-endian value.

 ### EAX Mode